Older (George Michael album): Background

-Music
+Musical style and composition

 Older found Michael experimenting with new musical styles and expanding his artistic horizons.
 Particularly notable was the jazz flavour of the album's sound.
 The album marked a departure from the synthesised production of his previous projects, delivering a more organic sound with the inclusion of brass and strings.
-Michael was particularly inspired by the music of Brazilian composer Antônio Carlos Jobim, who died in 1994, and to whom the album was dedicated.
-Another big influence was the album's producer, Johnny Douglas, who has mixed several George Michael songs as B-sides.
-They first met when Douglas produced Lisa Moorish's version of "I'm Your Man" in 1995, to which Michael added backing vocals.
-They both began to work together soon after, and they co-wrote "Spinning the Wheel" together and also co-wrote and produced "Fastlove".
+Michael was particularly inspired by the music of Brazilian composer Antônio Carlos Jobim.
+Another big influence was the album's producer, Jon Douglas, who has mixed several George Michael songs as B-sides.
+They first met when Douglas produced Lisa Moorish's version of "I'm Your Man" in 1995, to which Michael provided backing vocals.
+Michael and Douglas began to work together soon after, and they co-wrote "Spinning the Wheel" together and also co-wrote and produced "Fastlove".
 Douglas also played keyboards on those tracks.
+The album is dedicated to Jobim and Anselmo Feleppa, Michael's partner who died from AIDS-related complications in 1993.

 Overall, the style of the album was melancholy, dark and sad.
 Michael complemented this departure making a dramatic change of his clothes, hair style and overall appearance.
 The long blonde hair, beard and jeans that Michael was known for during the late eighties were replaced with a buzz cut black hair and mostly leather clothes.
-Michael commented, on The Oprah Winfrey Show about that new appearance:
+Michael commented, on The Oprah Winfrey Show, about his new appearance:

 "The way my image changed in Europe was that I looked very different, I had very short hair—I had really a kind of gay look in a way.
 I think I was trying to tell people I was okay with it [being gay], I just really didn't want to share it with journalists.
 The album I made in the middle nineties called Older was a tribute to Anselmo, really; there was a dedication to him on the album and fairly obvious male references.
 To my fans and the people that were really listening, I felt like I was trying to come out with them."

 Michael grew back a longer hair style during 1998, as was first shown on the video he recorded for "Outside", premiered near the end of that year.